CrashOverride85/zc95/docs/Build.md

 Before showing the confirmation screen, the box will have confirmed the EEPROM IC can be detected, but no saved settings will have been used.

-## ZC624 output module
+## Output section
-If the ZC624 passes its self test, the OK LED should light (which should be ~1-2 seconds after power on).
+If the output section passes its self test, the OK LED, which is just above the left corner of the right most pico, should light (which should be ~1-2 seconds after power on).
 If it fails, this light should flash.

-There is also debugging output from the ZC624 board on the serial header.
+There is also debugging output from the output pico on a 2 pin serial header next to it.
 Note that is at 3v3 level, and RS232 levels would damage it.

 Connect a 3.3v TTL serial to USB adapter to the pins labelled Tx and GND on the header, connect at 115200 baud, and power it on.
 After the output of an I2C scan and a few other bits, it should output something similar to this on success: